dailystory/docs/articles/changelog/2017/may.md

 title: May 2017 Product Update
 description: Product Updates for May 2017
 ---
+# May 9, 2017

+Small bug fixes

+* Fixed bug in send test email
+* Updated contact DsId property to include setter/getter logic for dsid formatting
+* Added Api entry as a lead creation type
+* Updates to Lead PageView Report
+* Some clean-up on aisle 5 (more UX nits with login)

 # May 6, 2017
 Added support for alternative URL in tracking URLs for Google